 Because the IQ test is cognitive, rather than an achievement test, children should not be prepped for the test.
 When children are exposed to test content, preparation exercises and testing tasks, they often exhibit test-taking behavior that indicates prior exposure.
 Psychologists are bound to report this prior exposure in their full report, and Open Window may be unable to accept the results as valid.
 Children must wait one year before being readministered the same cognitive test.
 Some helpful advice about what to tell your child about an IQ test can be found here.
 Although it can be administered to younger children, we recommend waiting until your child is 4 ½.
 Test results are valid for two years.

-For students 6 years of age and younger we accept either the Wechsler Preschool and Primary Scale of Intelligence (WPPSI-IV) or the Stanford-Binet, V. For students older than 6 years of age we accept the Wechsler Intelligence Scale for Children (WISC-IV or WISC-V).
+For students younger than 6 years old we accept the Wechsler Preschool and Primary Scale of Intelligence (WPPSI-IV).
+For students older than 6 years of age we accept the Wechsler Intelligence Scale for Children (WISC-V).
+While not our preference, we are also willing to consider the Stanford-Binet, V, the KABC-II NU, or the DAS-II.
 If your student attends a full-time public school gifted program, we are willing to accept the test results that qualified him/her for that program.